BeMoreKinky Logo

 Personal Networking and Introductions

-Occasionally, you might meet other swingers just through social connections or non-swinging venues.
-It's not unheard of that a couple you're already friends with confesses they swing too, or you notice telltale signs (perhaps that pineapple décor we discussed).
-If you suspect a couple friend might be in the lifestyle and you're interested, you can drop subtle hints or mention an article you read about swinging to gauge their reaction.
+Occasionally, you might meet other swingers through social connections or non-swinging venues.
+It's not unheard of that a couple you're already friends with confesses they swing too, or you notice telltale signs: upside-down pineapple décor, a black ring on the right hand, or casual mentions of "lifestyle events" and "adult vacations."
+If you suspect a couple friend might be in the lifestyle, you can drop subtle hints or mention an article you read about swinging to gauge their reaction.
 For example, if you attend polyamory or kink meetups, mention you're more on the swinger side of ENM... you might find other swinger-friendly folks there.

 Use Discretion and Trust Your Instincts

 Whichever way you meet potential partners, online or offline, always maintain a bit of healthy caution.
-Yeah, there's some bad apples out there; pushy guys lying about being a couple, flakey people.
+Yeah, there's some bad apples out there; pushy people lying about being a couple, flakey people.
 Stick with established communities (reputable sites, real clubs) since they do some vetting.
-Meet people from online in public first.
+Meet people from online in a public place first, a bar or restaurant where all four of you can talk face to face with zero pressure.
 Trust your gut.
 Weird vibes or one partner seeming reluctant?
 Politely back out.
 If something sounds too good to be true (like a single guy claiming to be a "unicorn couple" or someone half your age overly eager without even chatting), be wary; catfishing exists in every scene.
 But overall, by sticking to known networks and getting references (don't be afraid to ask other swingers if they know a certain person/couple), you'll likely find that most people are genuine and just as cautious to meet you.

 Finding the right swing partners can take a minute.
 You might message a dozen couples before meeting one in person, and meet several before you click with someone for play.
 Totally normal.
-The journey itself can be fun though... all that flirting and fantasizing might bring you and your partner closer before any actual swinging even happens.
+That comfort grows with time, so don't rush it.
+The journey itself can be fun; all that flirting and fantasizing might bring you and your partner closer before any actual swinging even happens.
+If jealousy pops up along the way, that's normal and workable.

-In summary, to meet swingers: use online resources to find local communities and events, step into those real-life spaces with confidence and courtesy, and let people know you're new and eager to learn.
-The network will open up.
 Like any other form of dating or socializing, there might be some trial and error.
-But rest assured, there are others out there looking for couples just like you too!
-As one mental health expert noted, chances are there's a swingers club or community nearby if you look.
+But rest assured, there are others out there looking for couples just like you too.
 So take that step; your future sexy friends are waiting!

 A couple kissing passionately while exploring the swinger lifestyle